ACondaway/ACondaway.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student from [School of Electronic Information and Electrical Engineering](https://www.seiee.sjtu.edu.cn/),[Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 I major in Information Engineering.
-My research interest includes computer vision, computer graphic and machine learning.
-In detail, I am specially interested in Artificial Intelligence Genrated Content(AIGC) and Humon Motion Generation(MoGen).
-Recently, I am working on Hand-Object Interaction Reconstruction and a significant dataset on sign language.
+My research interest includes Embodied AI, computer vision and computer graphic.
+In detail, I am specially interested in Artificial Intelligence Genrated Content(AIGC) and RL policy learning for Embodied AI.
+Recently, I am working on VLA-based Embodied AI policy rollout.

-From July, 2023 till now, I have worked with [Liang Xu](https://liangxuy.github.io/) on topics of human motion.
+From Feb, 2025, I honorably join the [ScaleLab](https://scalelab-sjtu.github.io) under the supervision of [Prof. Dr. Yao Mu](https://yaomarkmu.github.io) , the tenure track associate professor of AI Institute of Shanghai Jiao Tong University.

 From July, 2024 till now, I have sparked my interest in Embodied AI and Reinforcement Learning-/Transfer Learning-based hand object interaction and Human Interact with Virtual Scene(Interactable Scene Generation & VSI).
 And I am looking for cooperation academically and commercially.

+From July, 2023 till December, 2024, I have worked with [Liang Xu](https://liangxuy.github.io/) on topics of human motion.

 In December, 2023, I was very excited to be accepted into AIGCClass@SIC and under the supervision of [Yichao Yan](https://daodaofr.github.io/), the AI Institute of Shanghai Jiao Tong University and [Weiming Zhao](https://zwm0426.github.io), the Student Innovation Center of Shanghai Jiao Tong University.